FD-/SSLviaSSL/README.md

 # Using the project
 Follow these steps to use the project:

-1. Set up a Secure Web Proxy
+1. Set up a [Secure Web Proxy][1]
     - The easiest way is to run the Server included in server/Server.java:
       In Android Studio, just right-click on Server.java and click "Run 'Server.main()'".
-You'll have to create a keystore file and set the corresponding values is server/KeystoreHelper.java.
+You'll have to create a keystore file and set the corresponding values in server/KeystoreHelper.java.
-    - Alternatively, you can set up a Secure Web Proxy using 3rd-party programs by following the steps below.
+    - Alternatively, you can set up a Secure Web Proxy using 3rd-party programs by following [the steps below](#how-to-set-up-a-secure-web-proxy-using-3rd-party-programs).
 2. Modify PROXY_HOST and PROXY_PORT in Main.java to match the values of your Secure Web Proxy.
     - These values will be used when running the JRE program and will be used as defaults for the Android app.
 3. Start the Android app